alt236/KeyEvent-Display---Android/README.md

 KeyEvent Display - Android
 ========================

-Once, I was playing with a number of Chinese tablets and trying different ROMs on them as they are technically the same hardware [HSG X5A variants](http://www.huashiguang.com/MID.html)).
+Once, I was playing with a number of Chinese tablets and trying different ROMs on them as they are technically the same hardware ([HSG X5A variants](http://www.huashiguang.com/MID.html)).

 I've had some problems getting the hard buttons to work though, so I wrote this application to detect key events and print them out.
+It will print out the following:

 * KeyEvents:  The KeyEvents as Android understands them (KeyUp, KeyDown, KeyLongPress, KeyMultiple)